dachcom-digital/pimcore-formbuilder/UPGRADE.md

   - `FormBuilderBundle\Storage\FormInterface` needs to be `FormBuilderBundle\Model\FormDefinitionInterface` now
   - `FormBuilderBundle\Storage\FormFieldSimpleInterface` needs to be `FormBuilderBundle\Model\FieldDefinitionInterface` now
   - `FormBuilderBundle\Manager\FormManager` needs to be `FormBuilderBundle\Manager\FormDefinitionManager` now
+  - `FormBuilderBundle\Event\MailEvent` has been removed, use `FormBuilderBundle\Event\OutputWorkflow\ChannelSubjectGuardEvent` instead
   - Method `FormBuilderBundle\Assembler\FormAssembler::setFormOptionsResolver` has been removed. `FormBuilderBundle\Assembler\FormAssembler::assembleViewVars($optionsResolver)` directly requires FormOptionsResolver now
 - ⚠️ PHP8 return type declarations added: you may have to adjust your extensions accordingly
 - ⚠️ Email-Properties (`mail_successfully_sent`, `mail_ignore_fields`, `mail_force_plain_text`, `mail_disable_default_mail_body`) have been removed and won't be recognized anymore
-- ⚠️ Area-Brick Configuration does not allow `sendMailTmplate` and `sendCopyMailTEmplate` fallbacks anymore.
+- ⚠️ Area-Brick Configuration does not allow `sendMailTmplate` and `sendCopyMailTemplate` fallbacks anymore.
 They must be configured by output workflows now
 - ⚠️ All Folders in `views` are lowercase/dashed now (`common/redirect-flash-message.html.twig`, `email/form-data.html.twig`, `form/elements/dynamic-multi-file`, `form/presets`, `form/theme`, ...)

 ***